theshaune/fluent/README.md

 ## Thoughts

 Explore class names in a similar manner to semantic-ui.
-Explore use of a escaped characters such as @ to represent media()
+Explore use of escaped characters such as @ to represent media()

 [class*="float left"]